academe/GoogleFontMetadata/README.md

 The entry point is update_font_meta.sh.
 That will update the hg files, combine the metadata to give font_meta.json and then group the fonts into font_categories.json.

-One thing that is going to be useful to me, is to extract the list of font subsets.
-This is useful in CRM themes to enable the theme administrator to choose which subsets will be available on the site.

 Please note: this data is likely to be *ahead* of the fonts that Google publishes on its webfonts API.
 For example, at time of writing this there are a dozen subsets in this data;